DJI Osmo Action 5 Pro v GoPro Hero 13 Black – the head vs heart of action cameras!

 The Osmo Action 5 Pro is measurably better than the Action 4 it supersedes, and that was better than the GoPro 12.
 Measureably the keyword there because it does it in all the same increments, and looks very similar, even if it has 'Pro' written on it.

-The GoPro Hero 13 doesn't bother to improve the imaging system, so you'd think it hands DJI a massive win here, but instead I think it splits things.
-Rather than fight on internal imaging, the GoPro opens up a battle on a new front DJI doesn't appear to have thought of.
+The GoPro Hero 13 doesn't bother to improve the imaging system.
+On the face of it, that hands DJI a massive win here, but instead, I think it splits things.
+GoPro instead opens up a battle on a new front DJI doesn't appear to have thought of.

 For most people, the idea of an anamorphic adapter or an even wider lens probably isn't that useful if we're honest.
-You do sacrifice some convenience, and it even introduces an extra risk area that needs cleaning DJI-owners won't need to worry about.
+You do sacrifice some convenience, and it even introduces an extra issue.
+You'll need to make sure dust doesn't get in there.
+DJI-owners won't need to worry about that.
 It also seems to add cost, even before subscriptions are mentioned (and GoPro do love to sell subscriptions).

-But there's no getting away from it, as a photo fan, my heart is trained to feel swappable lenses are better.
+But there's no getting away from it, as a photo fan, my heart is trained to feel that swappable lenses are better.
 I've done it on my drones (like the DJI Inspire 3) and I can sort of do it on my phone (though all the lenses have a camera each).
-Personally I'd lean to the Action 5 for the kind of shots I take (and because bad lighting is just part of my world), but if I had more cinematic ambitions I can absolutely see the lure of the GoPro this time – not something I could say last generation!
+Personally, I'd lean to the Action 5 for the kind of shots I take (because bad lighting is just part of my world), but if I had more cinematic ambitions I can absolutely see the lure of the GoPro this time – and that isn't something I could say last generation!

 If you still can't separate them, check our full GoPro Hero 13 Black review and the DJI Action 5 Pro review with sample videos.